In Python, when an error occurs, an exception is raised. Exceptions are objects that symbolize the error and contain information about it.

 try

-block - If not, it passes to the function that invoked the one that generated the error.
+block - If not, it passes to the function that called the one that generated the error.

 Thus, the exception goes “up”.
-If no one handles it, the exception will reach the main function, and normally the program will terminate abruptly.
+If no one handles it, the exception will reach the main function and the normal behavior is that the program will terminate abruptly.

 The Try-Except Block

-Exceptions in Python are managed with a Try-Except block, which has the following basic syntax:
+Exceptions in Python are handled with a Try-Except block, which has the following basic syntax,

 try: